leafdm/Python/README.md

 hyper parameters, do a grid search, compare the results of your models using graphics
 * Transformation of the model into an API (Django or Flask)

+## Conclusion
+As a conclusion, we can say that even if RandomForest is a better model than Linear Regression and Decision Tree, it does not really show good results despite the patern on the scatter plot.

+The predictions are quite close to the real values but there are still some big errors for certain.
+Next step for improvement could be a advanced GridSearch for more hyperparameters or test others machinelearning models.
+Another way of improvement could be to remove more outliers.